 With photos shot on location around her native Rome, this cookbook is a lavish exploration of her food roots and the lifestyle traditions that define la bella vita, with the contemporary California twist that has made her America's most beloved Italian chef.

 Because we wanted to give you a literal taste of the book, we're sharing this recipe for a marinated salami sandwich with you here.

 But enough from us -- here is what Giada has to say about the marinated salumi sandwich, "I'm always coming up with versions of the muffuletta sandwich because they are always a hit, perfect for a picnic or at the beach.
 They're so full of meat and cheese ad veggies that you don't need to serve anything else with them.
 Best of all, you can make these in advance, and they only get better the longer they sit.
 I love this basil-almond pesto, and sometimes I make extra and spread it on crostini or serve it over chicken or pork.
 You could even toss it with rice or pasta for a cold salad."

 cheese, sliced or torn

 for the salad

-Cook's Note: The soft bread pulled from the center of the loaf can be made into bread crumbs and dried for later use.
-Either pull the bread into bits by hand or whir it breifly in the food processor to get irregular, rustic crumbs.
-Toast or dry them on a baking sheet and store at rooom temperature in an airtight container for a month or two.
+The soft bread pulled from the center of the loaf can be made into bread crumbs and dried for later use.
+Either pull the bread into bits by hand or whir it briefly in the food processor to get irregular, rustic crumbs.
+Toast or dry them on a baking sheet and store them at room temperature in an airtight container for a month or two.

 Recipe(s) reprinted from Giada’s Italy © 2018 by Giada De Laurentiis.
 Published by Clarkson Potter/Publishers, an imprint of the Crown Publishing Group, a division of Penguin Random House LLC.